Aphorisms for reflection or rejection

 • The term ‘the market’ can be replaced with ‘God’ without losing meaning.

-• The leadership fad summed up.
-‘Mirror, mirror, on the wall ….’
+• The leadership fad - ‘Mirror, mirror, on the wall ….’